SensorLogicInc/snodar-releases/user_guides/README.md

 ### Mounting: Distance Calibration
 The Sensor Calibration Page allows the sensor to calibrate.
-To do so clear any obstruction from near the sensor, press the **refresh**  icon, and stand at least 10 meters away from the sensor.
+To do so clear any obstruction from near the sensor, press the **calibrate**  button, and stand at least 10 meters away from the sensor.

 ### Location

 The Location Page uses your mobile device's GPS to determine the sensor's location.
-To do so, press the **Auto Coordinates** button in the bottom middle of the screen.

-The location can be updated by tapping the **Auto Coordinates** button again.
+To update the location tap the **refresh coords** button.

 ### Synchronize

 The Synchronize Page synchronizes the sensor's time with the time of your mobile device.
-To do so, press the **refresh** icon.
+To do so, press the **synchronize** button.

 When the time has been synchronized, the newly set time will be displayed.